 While loyalty may be a good virtue, you definitely do not need to stay ‘married’ to your traditional bank, shelling out monthly bank fees month after month if there are no obvious and incremental benefits.

 A chequing account is a bank account designed for conducting everyday transactions, including bill payments, pre-authorized debits, electronic fund transfers, wire transfers, and making deposits.

 Your chequing account provides access to a debit card and cheques which makes it easy to access your money on demand.
 Chequing accounts are also known as transactional or demand accounts.
 In the U.S., the account is spelled as “checking.”

 There are various types of chequing accounts, including student, senior, youth, business, joint, premium, basic, and US dollar accounts.

-What are you looking for in a free chequing account?
+What to look for in a free Chequing Account

 The best no-fee bank account for you will depend on what your needs are.
 In general, you will want to ensure access to an account with: